weilandia/coding-for-managers/class_3/resources/flow_control.md

 end
 ```

-If your program gets stuck, you are likely in an infite loop.
+If your program gets stuck, you are likely in an infinite loop.
 You can exit using `ctl-c`.
 If you want your loop to exit once something is done, you can use `break`.

 ```
 count = 0